 Let’s consider the scenario where you want to test login for a particular user.
 To test this scenario manually, you would generally follow these steps –

 - Enter user id & password and then click on “Login” button on login page.

 - Verify that login is successful

 Now consider a case where you have to test this login functionality many a times or you have to test the same functionality for large number of different users say a 1000 or more users.
 Performing this action manually is time consuming & tiresome activity.
-Now QTP helps you replicate your actions that you do manually such as opening the application, entering user id and password and hitting the “Login” or “Submit” button and verifying whether or not you have logged in successfully.
-To achieve this, you can write your code for log in scenario in QTP and run the code any number of times with a single click of a button, of course with same or different test data as required.
-This is a very raw example, in trained hands QTP can accomplish a lot many tasks.
-As of August 2012, HP Quick Test Professional 11.0 is the latest version available in the market.
+Now UFT helps you replicate your actions that you do manually such as opening the application, entering user id and password and hitting the “Login” or “Submit” button and verifying whether or not you have logged in successfully.
+To achieve this, you can write your code for log in scenario in UFT and run the code any number of times with a single click of a button, of course with same or different test data as required.
+This is a very raw example, in trained hands UFT can accomplish a lot many tasks.
+As of July 2017, HP Unified Functional Testing (UFT) 14 is the latest version available in the market.

 Astra Quicktest (First version)

 The first version of QTP was named Astra QuickTest and it was released by Mercury Interactive(MI) in May 1998.
 The starting price for the software was $3995 per copy.
 Source: 10k Sec filing by MI on March 29th, 2001